SCRT-HQ/PEMEncrypt/README.md

 $encrypted | Unprotect-PEMString -PrivateKey .\private_des3.pem -Password $password
 ```

+## FAQs

+### Why not use existing tools like the built-in `*-CMSMessage` cmdlets or modules like ProtectedData or EncryptDecrypt?

+The answer here is simple: I did not have a certificate and was not in a position to generate a new one for this use case; I had to use the public RSA key provided to me to encrypt my string with.
+Since I only had the public key and not a valid certificate, I could not use it to instantiate a certificate object.

+### I'm receiving an error message that says "Bad Length".
+What's happening?

+As outlined by [@praus](https://github.com/praus) in [Issue #3](https://github.com/scrthq/PEMEncrypt/issues/3), an RSA key "won't be able to encrypt strings longer than the key modulus size in bytes minus padding size (11 bytes for PKCS #1).
+For example, if your RSA key is 2048 bit long (therefore its modulus is 2048 bits/256 bytes), you will only be able to encrypt plaintexts that are 245 bytes in length or less.
+RSACryptoServiceProvider will throw CryptographicException when the plaintext is too long."

+If you are running into this error and cannot shorten your string that you are trying to decrypt, you will need to generate a larger key pair to do the encryption with that supports the string size needed.

 ## Contributing

 Interested in helping out with PEMEncrypt development?
 Please check out our [Contribution Guidelines](https://github.com/scrthq/PEMEncrypt/blob/master/CONTRIBUTING.md)!